Ella-Hoeppner/Pidgin/README.md

   * Optimizations (not essential at first):
     * All occurrences of `Apply` followed by `Return` should be converted into `Apply<X>AndReturn` instructions rather than normal `Apply<X>` instructions
 * write tests that make sure the single-ownership `Rc` optimization is properly avoiding unnecessary clones
-  * not sure exactly how to do this...
+  * not sure exactly how to do this...`SingleArityCompositeFunction`
-* implement `Apply<X>AndReturn` instructions
-  * implement tests for these based on equality checking between programs
-* support multi-arity composite functions
-  * probably have a new `MultiArityCompositeFunction` type, rename the current `CompositeFunction` type to `SingleArityCompositeFunction`
 * figure out what to do about laziness...
   * unsure of how to represent this.
     * Should I go for the same approach as Quoot?